Follow the step by step process or choose what situation that best describes you:

 Additionally, you will be asked for a 30-minute writing sample.
 This does not count towards your total LSAT score, but will be used by admissions personnel at the law schools you apply to in evaluating your suitability for law school.

-The Law School Admission Council requires that you apply online to take the LSAT, which is given in October, December, February and June on Saturdays and Wednesdays.
-For the 2012-2013 academic year, Oregon testing centers are:
+The Law School Admission Council requires that you apply online to take the LSAT, which is given in November, January, March, June and July on Saturdays and Mondays.
+As of January 2019, Oregon testing centers are:

 Receiving Your Score